 The Board of Management intend to watch and follow the government’s current advice to school class rooms, and not use the recirculating units while they are occupied.
 We will turn them on to pre-heat or pre-cool the rooms before kids arrive and turn them off while the rooms are occupied.
 We will also regularly measure the CO2 levels in the rooms to ensure they are at acceptable levels during this time.

 Can I go to church to drop off/pick up an item?

 During this time we ask if you could please contact the BPC office (firstname.lastname@example.org or 9017 9037) before entering the BPC building.
 This is to ensure we may inform you of the necessary contact tracing/cleaning requirements.
-Conditions of entry and QR Code scanning apply to all entry and use of the building.
+Conditions of Entry applies to all entry and use of the building.

 The leaders have been doing a great job in maintaining their ministries this year given constantly changing circumstances.
 Please contact these ministries for the most up-to-date information regarding their activities.

 When the easing of Covid-19 restrictions allows, the BPC library will be open for those who wish to borrow books or DVDs.
 Currently the Book Section of the library is now operating via online requests only.
 Visit the Library page for further details.